 Why you'll love this recipe

-- Easy to source ingredients - How often can you say that about a Pakistani recipe?
-You won't need a visit to the specialty store for this recipe!
+- Easy-to-source ingredients—How often can you say that about a Pakistani recipe?
+You won't need to visit the specialty store for this recipe!

 - The perfect combo - Shallow fried bread filled with potatoes...can it get any better than this?

-- Easy recipe - This is a very easy recipe to follow.
-Plus, since some of the prep can be done ahead of time, dinner can be on the table in record time.
+- Easy recipe - This is a straightforward recipe to follow.
+Plus, since some prep can be done beforehand, dinner can be on the table in record time.

-- Versatile - This can be on the menu for brunch, lunch or dinner and you can switch up the filling for variety!
+- Versatile—This can be served for brunch, lunch, or dinner, and you can switch up the filling for variety!

 The ingredients

-- Flour - Most Pakistani flatbreads are made with a South Asian flour called Atta.
-This is a type of a whole wheat flour, but is finer in texture and milder in taste due to the way in which it's milled.
+- Flour—Most Pakistani flatbreads are made with a South Asian flour called Atta.
+This is a type of whole wheat flour, but due to its milling, it is finer in texture and milder in taste.
 You can source this at any South Asian store or on Amazon.

-- Oil - Traditional aloo parathas are made with ghee.
-I use Avocado oil or Canola oil as a healthier alternative, but any high smoke point oil is ok to use.
+- Oil—Traditional aloo parathas are made with ghee.
+For a healthier alternative, I use avocado or canola oil, but any high-smoke point oil is okay.

-- Potatoes - My go to are usually Yukon gold, which are considered the best for any type of mashed potatoes.
-Some people prefer a Russet but I find them too soft and fluffy for my aloo parathas.
+- Potatoes—My go-to is usually Yukon gold, which is considered the best for any mashed potato.
+Some people prefer Russet, but I find them too soft and fluffy for my aloo parathas.

-- Serrano chilies - These are my favorite chillies to use for all my Pakistani cooking, but a different variety can easily be substituted.
+- Serrano chilies—These are my favorite chilies for Pakistani cooking, but a different variety can easily be substituted.

-- Cumin seeds - Whole cumin seeds add a nice smoky taste to the potato stuffing.
+- Cumin seeds - Whole cumin seeds add a pleasant smoky taste to the potato stuffing.

-- Red chilli powder - No aloo paratha is complete without a dash (or more) of this spice.
+- Red chili powder - No aloo paratha is complete without a dash (or more) of this spice.

 Substitutions & variations

-- The flour - Can't source Atta?
-You can substitute with white wheat flour or combine half white and half wheat flour to get something close to the traditional South Asian flour.
+- The flour—Can't source Atta?
+You can substitute with white wheat flour or combine half white and half wheat flour to get something close to traditional South Asian flour.

-- Keema (ground beef) - Instead of potatoes, you can add some ground beef as a filling.
+- Keema (ground beef) - Add some ground beef as a filling instead of potatoes.

-- Leftovers - Adding leftovers to a paratha is a creative and delicious way of using them.
+- Leftovers—Adding leftovers to a paratha is a creative and delicious way to use them.
 I often use up my vegetables and lentils this way.

-While this potato stuffed flatbread recipe may seem complex, it's actually fairly simple to make.
-The flatbread dough is just 3 ingredients ... flour, salt and water ... and takes only 5 minutes to make if you use a kitchenaid, a hand mixer or a food processor with a dough hook.
+While this potato-stuffed flatbread recipe may seem complex, it's actually fairly simple to make.
+The flatbread dough has just three ingredients: flour, salt, and water.
+It takes only five minutes to make if you use a KitchenAid, a hand mixer, or a food processor with a dough hook.

-1. Knead the dough, boil and mash the potatoes and mix in all the spices.
+1. Knead the dough, boil and mash the potatoes, and mix all the spices.

-2. Split the dough into 8 equal portions and roll each one into a ball.
+2. Split the dough into eight equal portions and roll each into a ball.

-4. Add the prepared potatoes on 4 of the rolled out discs, in a thin even layer, leaving some space around the edges.
+4. Add the prepared potatoes in a thin, even layer on four of the rolled-out discs, leaving some space around the edges.

 WANT TO SAVE THIS RECIPE?

-6. Roll the prepped, aloo stuffed paratha, with a rolling pin, making sure there are no holes in the surface.
+6. Roll the prepped, aloo stuffed paratha with a rolling pin, ensuring no holes in the surface.

-7. Place the rolled out aloo paratha on the preheated pan and let it cook for about 30 second.
+7. Place the rolled-out aloo paratha on the preheated pan and let it cook for about 30 seconds.
 Flip it over and let the other side cook for 30 seconds.

-8. Add 2 teaspoons of oil or ghee on the par cooked side and spread evenly on the surface.
+8. Add two teaspoons of oil or ghee on the par-cooked side and spread evenly on the surface.

 9. After 30 seconds, flip over and add oil or ghee to the other side.